Below is a list of examples of successful blogs. And I don’t mean successful as in they have a niche lifestyle business.

 Most of the blog niche ideas I get myself are from analyzing and researching other successful blogs.

 Yes, it’s true that most of the blogs shared in this list have a huge editorial staff and a ginormous budget to work with, making it impossible for a single-person to compete with directly.
 But that’s not the point.
 The point isn’t to copy them directly.
-The point is to identify what you can build for yourself based around what others are doing successfully.
+The point is to identify what you can build for yourself based on what others are doing successfully.